-You are encouraged to seek help at a time that is convenient to you from a staff member teaching on this unit during their regular consultation hours.
+You are encouraged to seek help at a time that is convenient to you from staff teaching on this unit.
 In special circumstances, an appointment may be made outside regular consultation hours.
 Staff will not conduct any consultations by email.
 You may, however, phone staff during their consultation hours.